← Index

 A return reason

 The footprint feed was designed to be dipped into, not studied.
-Glance, log, leave.
-Three taps end-to-end on a transaction.
-The daily ritual had to feel like less effort than it was.
+Three taps end to end on a transaction.
+The daily ritual had to feel like less effort than it actually was.

 // Selected screens